KshkB/Loan-analytics/.ipynb_checkpoints/README-checkpoint.md

 - calculate the lifetime of the loan with a specified, yearly repayment amount;
 - calculate the desired yearly repayment amount in order to pay off the loan after a specified time.

-For derivations of formulae used in the implementation of this program, see the online article hosted at the link below:
+For derivations of formulae used in the implementation of this program, see the online article [here.](https://kshkb.github.io/loan-analytics-article/valueofaloan.html)